heavenstobetsy/Kaggle/README.md

 *The Santander dataset is used to identify dissatisfied customers early on, especially before the customer leaves.
 This dataset has hundreds of features used to predict whether a customer is satisfied/dissatisfied with their banking experience*

-###•	Tweets during the first GOP debate in August.
-I created word clouds of Tweets mentioning Trump and Jeb Bush, in an outline of the US.
+###•	Tweets during the first GOP debate in August: Data visualization
+*I created word clouds of Tweets mentioning Trump and Jeb Bush, in an outline of the US.*
 ![Alt text](https://github.com/heavenstobetsy/Kaggle/blob/master/images/PoliticsTrumpTweets.PNG "Trump Tweets")